 Davies and colleagues say, “We do not yet know to what degree the reduced numbers of emergency presentations of asthma in our study are due to improvements in asthma control or reductions in exposures to triggers during the pandemic versus avoidance of healthcare settings.”

 The researchers note that in Wales there was a large spike in GP prescriptions for asthma medication the week before lockdown - 121% more inhaled corticosteroids and 133% more oral corticosteroid prescriptions compared with the five-year average.

 This is an observational study, and as such, can’t establish cause.
 The authors of the article also point out several limitations including that case definitions were not validated and that the small number of asthma deaths in both nations restrict the power to detect small changes in deaths during lockdown.

-A separate study involving BREATHE researchers, also published in Thorax, identified a 20% drop in asthma exacerbations seen at GP clinics in England during the first lockdown.
+A separate study published in Thorax, also from AUKCAR researchers, identified a 20% drop in asthma exacerbations seen at GP clinics in England during the first lockdown.